Kr0issant/news-aggregator/README.md

 ## API Key Management

-To protect the news API key, it is not exposed on the frontend.
+To protect the GNews API key, it is not exposed on the frontend.
 Instead, a lightweight Express.js server is used to serve the key from a local `.env` file via a dedicated API endpoint.
 The client-side JavaScript fetches the key from this endpoint, ensuring it remains secure and is not committed to public repositories.

 ## Getting Started